yulunwu123/MapReduce/README.md

 python3 highfrequencywords.py harry.txt
 ```

-## Run jobs on Elastic MapReduce and Use S3 with AWS.
+## Run jobs on Elastic MapReduce and Use S3 with AWS
 Configurations can be found in file ```mrjob.conf```.
 To run on EMR:
 ```markdown